FAQs

 The State says an application is “vested” when the review body (City of Bozeman) grants adequacy.
 Adequacy means the review body has all the necessary components and those components have sufficient information to determine that the details of the application meet all applicable City standards and rules.
 The determination of adequacy is made by all city departments the application may impact such as Engineering, Planning, Sustainability, Parks, Stormwater, Transportation, Forestry, Water Conservation, and others.

-Although the schedule may change, we are expecting the new code to be adopted on December 19, 2023 and be in effect on January 18, 2024.
-Therefore, any subdivision granted adequacy before January 18, 2024 would be reviewed under the code we use today.
+Although the schedule may change, we are expecting the new code to be adopted in the fall of 2025.
+Therefore, any subdivision granted adequacy before the effective date of the ordinance adopting the new regulations would be reviewed under the code we use today.
 Anything after that date would be reviewed under the new code.

 Can you speak to when zoning transitions apply?
 Common lot lines?
 Alley?